-To apply to be part of the Research Involvement network please complete the application form below.
+To apply to be part of the Involvement Network, with a research focus, please complete the application form below.
 Once you have submitted this form, you will be contacted by someone from the charity within three working days.

 You can also contact us at email@example.com if you have any questions and we will gladly assist in any way possible.

 Got a spare few minutes?